identifier

 .

-contextually disallowed as identifiers, in strict mode code::
+contextually disallowed as identifiers, in ::

 let